 Despite it being August and sunny when we arrived, it got very cold as the sunset.
 It is Scotland after all so I’d recommend you bring warm clothes that you can put on when it gets a little colder.
 I’m not sure if it’s colder being higher up on the viewing platform and being more exposed, but come prepared and wrap up folks.

 There was a food and drink service on the viewing platform which was great.
 A volunteer would regularly come around and asked if we wanted anything to eat or drink.
 We ordered some drinks knowing that we didn’t have to worry about there being a lack of suitable toilets.
 AMAZING!

-There was also accessible portaloos at the viewing platform as well as a much larger accessible toilet too.
-It was fantastic that Glasgow Summer Sessions catered for everyone this year and ensured they provided various types of toilets rather than only the portaloos which are very small and difficult to fit inside with a wheelchair and a carer.
+There were also accessible portaloos at the viewing platform, as well as a much larger accessible toilet.
+It was fantastic that Glasgow Summer Sessions catered for everyone this year and ensured they provided various types of toilets rather than only the portaloos, which are very small and difficult to fit inside with a wheelchair and a carer.
 We loved the Changing Places and the large accessible toilet positioned at the viewing platform.
 There was so much space inside.